 As part of Eternal Anchor’s holistic approach to providing disability services in our community, weekly therapeutic riding sessions are offered to children and adults with disabilities.
 The benefits of horse therapy are numerous.

 We facilitate exercises and activities that develop the fine and gross motor skills of our clients.
 They also learn about responsibility, self-confidence, assertiveness, and empathy as they work with and help care for the horses.
 We are current offer horse therapy to individuals living in the San Quintin Valley.

 Eternal Anchor’s Health & Therapy Services team works tirelessly to bring help and hope to individuals and families in every corner of the San Quintin Valley.
 This team plays a vital role in ensuring the well-being of our community members offering a wide variety of services from in-home consultations and training to partnering with local organizations and schools to help make their facilities more accessible.

 Health & Therapy Services also operates the area’s only Mobility Equipment Workshop, where we can design, build, modify, and fit mobility equipment such as wheelchairs, walkers, standers, bath chairs, and much more for children and adults.

-Eternal Anchor’s community outreach department focuses on training families, partnering with local organizations and churches for inclusion and respite campaigns, and facilitating the access to quality medical, mobility, and therapy services for children and adults with disabilities.
-Each week, in-home consults are conducted to ensure all families in our community have the tools and equipment needed to provide a safe, nurturing home environment for their children.
-Eternal Anchor also partners with local and international medical, therapy, and education professionals for our annual Love Extended community outreach event.
-Through this campaign, we facilitate community trainings, equipment distribution, and family respite events.
+Through our in-home consultations, Eternal Anchor helps ensure that families in our community have the tools and equipment needed to provide a safe, nurturing home environment for family members.
+Eternal Anchor also partners with local and international medical, therapy, and education professionals for our annual Love Extended outreach program.
+Through Love Extended, we facilitate community training, equipment distribution, and family respite events.